-- 1) Practical part, if necessary - 2) Histology of the basic tissues 1 slide (oral). - 3) Theory questions from each topic listed below (oral, 20 minutes preparation time)
+- 1) Written pretest including, Anatomy and Histology - 2) Histology of basic tissues + relevant theoretical background (slides ,oral). - 3) Identification of anatomical structures + relevant theoretical background (prosections, oral)

-Please, leave your belonging in a locker (histology floor) and gather in front of the old dissection room (ground floor) at least 15 minutes before the examination starts.
+Please, leave your belonging in a locker (histology floor) and gather in front of the HISTOLOGY LAB (or TBA) at least 15 minutes before the examination starts.
 Please, remember to have your

-- index (black study book)
+- ID card

 - histology note book

 - pair of forceps on you.

-In case of an unsuccessful examination, the 1st retake will be free of charge, while for a second repeated exam you will need to pay a fee ahead of the retake examination and present a proof of it upon entering the examination room.
+In case of an unsuccessful examination, the 1st retake will be free of charge, while for a second (or third) repeated exam you will need to pay a fee ahead of the retake examination and present a proof of it upon entering the examination room.

-In case neither the first, nor the repeated, takes of a semifinal exam have been successful, the exam may be postponed to the following exam period (as a 'CV' exam), in case the average score of the midterm tests is equal, or higher than 2.00.
-However, these students cannot register for the 2nd semester with their groups.
+In case neither the first, nor the repeated, takes of a semifinal exam have been successful, the exam may be postponed to the following exam period (as a 'CV' exam) together with registering for ana2regular course in case the average score of the midterm tests is equal, or higher than 3.00.